hoanhan101/gray/_pages/about.md

 subscribers on my [newsletter](https://mailchi.mp/579f9d6927dd/hoanhanco) to help people prepare better for their next coding interviews.

-I also enjoy reading, writing about business, product development, decision making and happiness.
+I'm using this blog to share what I learn on different topics of software engineering and product development.
+Besides, I also enjoy reading, writing about business, decision making and happiness.
 I believe that by self-educating on these topics, I am investing a great deal in myself, my knowledge onto the world, my hobbies, my relationships that could help me live a more meaningful and fulfilling life.
 And this is just